Sampling recovery in Bochner spaces and applications to parametric PDEs: Constructiveness and alternative least squares methods

 \section{Constructiveness and alternative least squares methods}

-In this section, we present several different sampling schemes to use with the least squares algorithms for functions in the reproducing kernel Hilbert space $H_{\CC,\bsigma}$, and inequalities between sampling $n$-widths and Kolmogorov $n$-widths of the unit ball $B_{\CC,\bsigma}$.
-We explain then how to apply these inequalities to obtain corresponding convergence rates of linear sampling recovery in abstract Bochner spaces and of collocation approximation of the parametric solution $u(\by)$ to parametric elliptic or parabolic PDEs with log-normal inputs as well as of infinite-dimensional holomorphic functions.
+In this section, we present several different sampling schemes to use with the least squares algorithms for functions in the RKHS $H_{\CC,\bsigma}$, and inequalities between sampling $n$-widths and Kolmogorov $n$-widths of the unit ball $B_{\CC,\bsigma}$.
+We explain then how to apply these inequalities to obtain corresponding convergence rates of linear sampling recovery in abstract Bochner spaces and {of approximation} of the parametric solution $u(\by)$ to parametric elliptic or parabolic PDEs with log-normal or affine inputs, as well as of infinite-dimensional holomorphic functions.

-The choice of points $\by_1, \dots, \by_{cn}$, weights $\omega_1, \dots, \omega_{cn}$, and approximation space $V_m$ is crucial for the error of the least squares approximation.
+The choice of points $\by_1, \dots, \by_n$, weights $\omega_1, \dots, \omega_n$, and approximation space $V_m$ is crucial for the error of the least squares approximation.
 A lot of work has been done in the usual Lebesgue space $L_2(U,\CC;\mu)$ of which we present two more choices with a trade-off between constructiveness and tightness of the bound and transfer them to the Bochner space $L_2(U,X;\mu)$.